 #!/bin/bash # Job name: #SBATCH --job-name=YourJobname # # Project: #SBATCH --account=nnXXXXk # # Wall time limit: #SBATCH --time=DD-HH:MM:SS # # Other parameters: #SBATCH ... ## Set up job environment: set -o errexit # Exit the script on any error set -o nounset # Treat any unset variables as an error module --quiet purge # Reset the modules to the system default module load SomeProgram/SomeVersion module list ## Do some work: YourCommands

 Wall Time Limit

 The wall time limit (

-The most used formats for the walltime specification is
+The most used formats for the time specification is

 HH:MM:SS, where DD is days, HH hours, MM minutes and SS

 3-12:00:00: 3.5 days

 We recommend you to be as precise as you can when specifying the wall time limit as it will inflict on how fast your jobs will start to run: It is easier for a short job to get started between two larger, higher priority jobs (so-called backfilling).
 On the other hand, if the job has not finished before the wall time limit, it will be cancelled, so too long is better than too short due to lost work!